VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/ReplaceTexture.en.md

 ![ReplaceTexture_4](./img/ReplaceTexture04.jpg)

-When the texture of the other material was placed in a separate file and the replacement command was executed, the image was replaced properly.
+!!! note "Solution"
+    Make sure the texture being replaced is not used by any other material.

 When using `ReplaceTexture()`, it's important to be careful with the material and the corresponding texture files.